new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/fetch-api-vs-axios-vs-alova/'>Fetch API vs. Axios vs. Alova: Which HTTP Client Should You Use in 2025?</a> by Abdullah Salaudeen
+1. <a href='https://www.freecodecamp.org/news/how-to-extend-the-django-user-model/'>How to Extend the Django User Model</a> by Udemezue John
-2. <a href='https://www.freecodecamp.org/news/how-online-learning-platforms-saved-my-life/'>From Failure to International Success: How Online Learning Platforms Saved My Life</a> by Tiago Capelo Monteiro
+2. <a href='https://www.freecodecamp.org/news/how-to-use-lazygit-to-improve-your-git-workflow/'>How to Use Lazygit to Improve Your Git Workflow</a> by Rajdeep Singh

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.